Joining the D-Word

 You can also choose to zero out the counters in any topic category.
 To do this, navigate to the topics list using the left hand navigation on the homepage, then group the topic by category and use the “Reset Counters” button in each category to wipe away the guilt.

-How do posts make it on to “Hot Posts”?
+How do posts make it on to “Popular Posts”?

 On each post, there is a like button which you can press when you like a post or think it is worth highlighting for other members.
 It’s a great way to highlight insightful posts about films, festivals, gear, distribution or other serious and helpful information for the whole community to see.
 The more members liking a particular post, the hotter it gets.
-The hottest posts get featured on the ever-changing Hot Posts list on our Home Page.
+The hottest posts get featured on the ever-changing Popular Posts list on the Forum main page.

 Using Favorite Topics and Email Digests